Zygo/bees/README.md

         truncate -s 1g "$BEESHOME/beeshash.dat"
         chmod 700 "$BEESHOME/beeshash.dat"

+bees can only process the root subvol of a btrfs (seriously--if the argument is not the root subvol directory, Bees will just throw an exception and stop).

+Use a bind mount, and let only bees access it:

+	UUID=3399e413-695a-4b0b-9384-1b0ef8f6c4cd
+	mkdir -p /var/lib/bees/$UUID
+	mount /dev/disk/by-uuid/$UUID /var/lib/bees/$UUID -osubvol=/

+If you don't set BEESHOME, the path ".beeshome" will be used relative to the root subvol of the filesystem.
+For example:

+	btrfs sub create /var/lib/bees/$UUID/.beeshome
+	truncate -s 1g /var/lib/bees/$UUID/.beeshome/beeshash.dat
+	chmod 700 /var/lib/bees/$UUID/.beeshome/beeshash.dat

+You can use any relative path in BEESHOME.
+The path will be taken relative to the root of the deduped filesystem (in other words it can be the name of a subvol):

+	export BEESHOME=@my-beeshome
+	btrfs sub create /var/lib/bees/$UUID/$BEESHOME
+	truncate -s 1g /var/lib/bees/$UUID/$BEESHOME/beeshash.dat
+	chmod 700 /var/lib/bees/$UUID/$BEESHOME/beeshash.dat

 Configuration
 -------------

 The only runtime configurable options are environment variables:

 * BEESHOME: Directory containing Bees state files:
- * beeshash.dat         | persistent hash table (must be a multiple of 16M)
+ * beeshash.dat  | persistent hash table.
+Must be a multiple of 16M.
+                   This contains 16-byte records:  8 bytes for CRC64,
+                   8 bytes for physical address and some metadata bits.
- * beescrawl.`UUID`.dat | state of SEARCH_V2 crawlers
+ * beescrawl.dat | state of SEARCH_V2 crawlers.
+ASCII text.
- * beesstats.txt        | statistics and performance counters
+ * beesstats.txt | statistics and performance counters.
+ASCII text.
-* BEESSTATS: File containing a snapshot of current Bees state (performance counters and current status of each thread).
+* BEESSTATUS: File containing a snapshot of current Bees state:  performance counters and current status of each thread.
+The file is meant to be human readable, but understanding it probably requires reading the source.
+  You can watch bees run in realtime with a command like:

+	watch -n1 cat $BEESSTATUS

 Other options (e.g. interval between filesystem crawls) can be configured in src/bees.h.